Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 Setting your Z-Offset
 -----------

-If the offset on your printer is somehow not calibrated correctly, it may be too low or too high.
-Z-Offset measures the distance between “On” and “Off” in your Z endstops for auto leveling.
+If the offset on your printer is not calibrated correctly, it may be too low or too high.
+Z-Offset measures the distance between “On” and “Off” in your Z endstops for auto leveling, which is also the distance between the nozzle tip and the print bed.
 There is sometimes a tolerance to this because of the way that the endstop parts are manufactured.
-R1+ Plus 3D printers come standard with a Z-Offset of 0.9
+R1+ Plus 3D printers come standard with a Z-Offset of 0.9 mm.

-To adjust your Z-Offset, under the Controls tab, scroll down and press one of the Macro buttons within MatterControl.
+To adjust your Z-Offset, under the Controls tab, scroll down and click one of the Macro buttons within MatterControl.
 Pressing the Macro button will save the offset to that value and you will not need to press it again unless you want to change your Z-Offset to a different value.

 .. image:: images/zoffset.png
    :alt: zoffset